TonyKess/genotyping_hpc/genotyping_and_likelihoods.md

   -dobcf 1 \ #make bcf file
   -gl 1 \ #samtools variant call
-  -dopost 1 \ #estimate the posterior genotype probability based on the allele frequency as a prior -dogeno 5 \ #print out genotypes as major and minor, and -doGlf 2 \
-  -domajorminor 1 \
-  -domaf 1 \
-  -docounts 1 \
-  -dumpCounts 2 \
-  -doQsDist 1 \
+  -dopost 1 \ #estimate the posterior genotype probability based on the allele frequency as a prior -dogeno 5 \ #print out genotypes as major and minor (1), and print out base calls (4) - flag is additive -doGlf 2 \ #output likelihoods as beagle files -domajorminor 1 \ #Infer major and minor from GL -domaf 1 \ #calculate allele frequency from "known" major and minor inferred from likielihoods -docounts 1 \ #count total depth per locus/per allele -dumpCounts 2 \ #output individual allele depths -doQsDist 1 \ #base quality score count
-  -minMapQ 30 \
-  -minQ 30 \
-  -minInd $minInd \
-  -SNP_pval 2e-6 \
-  -uniqueOnly 1 \
+  -minMapQ 30 \ #only output sites with mapQ 30 or greater -minQ 30 \ #only output sites with basecall Q 30 or greater -minInd $minInd \ #minimum individual required for allele observation -SNP_pval 2e-6 \ #output sites with probable SNPs -uniqueOnly 1 \ #drop multi-map locations
-  -minMaf 0.05 \
+  -minMaf 0.05 \ #maf cutoff 0.05
-  -setMinDepth $minDepth \
+  -setMinDepth $minDepth \ #mindepth per locus
-  -r $chrom \
+  -r $chrom \ #retain this site
-  -remove_bads 1 \
+  -remove_bads 1 \ #remove reads with failed map/pairing paramterts
-  -only_proper_pairs 1
+  -only_proper_pairs 1 #only keep reads with proper pairing
  ```
-Most of it won't change, but we can use sites genotyped at high coverage for better imputation (potentially?
-We'll see).
+Most of it won't change, but we can use sites genotyped at high coverage for imputation or to maintain allele calls across samples.
 To get these sites after the first genotyping run, we do the following:

 ```
 zcat *mafs.gz  | sort | uniq | cut -f1,2,3,4 | sed '$d' > All_sites.tsv